Abstract

 We next investigated how CCRICs could regulate NF-κB activation.
 O-linked β-N-acetylglucosamine (O-GlcNAc) transferase (OGT) was reported to regulate NF-κB signaling by post-translationally modifying the p65 subunit (Ruan et al., 2017).
 Interestingly, OGT is regulated by Ca2+ signaling, suggesting that CCRICs could affect NF-κB activation via O-GlcNAcylation.

-As shown in Fig. S6, TNF-α in the presence of 150 nM eATP stimulated the levels of O-GlcNacylation, specifically for proteins with an apparent molecular weight superior to 100 kDa, that was not observed with TNF-α alone.
+As shown in Fig. S6, TNF-α in the presence of 150 nM eATP stimulated the levels of O-GlcNacylation, specifically for proteins with an apparent molecular weight superior to 100 kDa that was not observed with TNF-α alone.
 To further investigate the effects of low eATP levels on NF-κB O-GlcNacylation, we performed immunoprecipitation of P65 RelA on lysates of cells stimulated for 12 minutes with TNF-α alone or co-stimulated with TNF-α and 150 nM eATP.
 As shown in Fig. 7, TNF-α induced increased O-GlcNacylation of P65 relative to non-stimulated cells, but this increase was inhibited by low eATP levels.
 Inhibition of P65 O-GlcNacylation by eATP was Ca2+ dependent, since it was not observed in the presence of BAPTA-AM (Fig. 7).

-Low ATP levels down-regulate NF-kB O-GlcNAcylation in a Ca2+-dependent manner
+Low ATP levels down-regulate NF-kB O-GlcNAcylation in a Ca2+-dependent manner.

-HeLa cells were stimulated with 10 ng/ml TNF-α alone or in the presence of 150 nM ATP or 20 μM BAPTA-AM for 12 min.
+HeLa cells were stimulated with 10 ng/ml TNF-α alone or in the presence of 150 nM ATP with or without 20 μM BAPTA-AM for 12 min.
 Cell lysates were subjected to P65 immunoprecipitation.
 A, Representative blots with the indicated antibodies.
 IP: immunoprecipitates; L: total cell lysates.
 B, Densitometry analysis of the O-GlucNAc signal in P65 immunoprecipitates normalized to that of TNF-α alone.
 Mann-Whitney test.
 N = 4. *: p < 0.05. ns: not significant.

 The results indicate that low eATP levels inhibit O-GlcNacylation of P65 induced by TNF-α in a Ca2+-dependent manner and suggest that differential O-GlcNacylation of P65 relative to higher molecular weight proteins.